preetzware/Guess-Game/README.md

 ![PSI results for Mobile Device](assets/img/PSI-2.png)

-### Device Testing ###
-The website was tested on the following devices:

-iPhone 12 Pro

-iPhone 14

-iPhone 15 Pro

-iPad Air 11"

-Macbook Pro 13"

-The website was tested on the following browsers:

-Google Chrome

-Safari

-Microsoft Edge

-**Additional testing was done on a variety of devices and screen sizes.**

 | Feature | Expected Outcome | Testing Performed | Result | Pass/Fail |
 | --- | --- | --- | --- | --- |